pypa/hatch/docs/environment.md

 You can also run any [scripts](config/environment/overview.md#scripts) that have been defined.

 You'll notice that in the `pyproject.toml` file there are already scripts defined in the `default` environment.
-Try running the `cov` command, which invokes [pytest](https://github.com/pytest-dev/pytest) with some flags for tracking [coverage](https://github.com/nedbat/coveragepy):
+Try running the `test` command, which invokes [pytest](https://github.com/pytest-dev/pytest) with some default arguments:

 ```
-hatch run cov
+hatch run test
 ```

-All additional arguments are passed through to scripts, so for example if you wanted to see the version of `pytest` and which plugins are installed you could do:
+All additional arguments are passed through to that script, so for example if you wanted to see the version of `pytest` and which plugins are installed you could do:

 ```
-hatch run cov -VV
+hatch run test -VV
 ```

 ## Dependencies